loopbackio/loopback.io/pages/en/lb4/Installation.md

     ```
 1. Run the app:
     ```
-    ts-node index.ts # you should see "world"
+    ts-node index.ts
     ```

+You should see "world" written to the console.

 OR: